Henrilin28/H-1B_visa_Enigma/Exploration.md

 ### Exploratory Data Analysis

-- Spatial Info visualization:

-  spatial information can be visualized  by summarizing the city information. shapely, Fiona and geopandas can be used to discover the spatial pattern of the data.

 - How long should an employee work for a company

   There is certain deadline for H-1B applications.
 Through visualizing the application timeline, It can clear show you when is the right time to apply for the H-1B visa and How long you are going to wait, which is really important for foreign workers!